Contents

 priority schedulers.

-Blocking times for mutual exclusion resources are calculated
+- Blocking times for mutual exclusion resources are

 models that can be integrated into UML/MARTE models in the